Josh-moreton/rwxt.org/Notion/05-tech-strategy.md

 - Review all outstanding issues/bugs
 - Identify manual processes that waste time daily
 - Ask team: "What quick fix would make your life easier?"
-- Prioritize by: Impact / Effort ratio
+- Prioritise by: Impact / Effort ratio
 - Select 3 items achievable in 2-4 weeks each
 - Assign owners and target dates